Senior golden retriever resting on a supportive bed

 Orthopedic Beds as Part of Joint Care

-An orthopedic bed works best as one component of a comprehensive joint health strategy.
+An orthopedic bed works best as one component of a thorough joint health strategy.
 For dogs with diagnosed arthritis or dysplasia, veterinary treatment typically includes weight management (the single most impactful intervention for joint health), targeted exercise to maintain muscle mass, joint supplements (omega-3 fatty acids, glucosamine, chondroitin, evidence is strongest for omega-3s), and in moderate to severe cases, veterinary-prescribed NSAIDs or newer injectable treatments like Librela (bedinvetmab).

-⚠️ Orthopedic Beds Do Not Replace Veterinary Care If your dog shows signs of joint pain, stiffness, or lameness, consult your veterinarian before attributing it to poor bedding alone.
+Warning Orthopedic Beds Do Not Replace Veterinary Care If your dog shows signs of joint pain, stiffness, or lameness, consult your veterinarian before attributing it to poor bedding alone.
 Pain and mobility changes can indicate arthritis, dysplasia, ligament injuries, neurological conditions, or bone cancer, conditions requiring professional diagnosis and treatment.

 Do orthopedic dog beds actually work?